MoSeale/sql-challenge/README.md

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

 # Bonus
 The SQL database was imported into Pandas to create a bar chart of average salary by title.
+See the file "\EmployeeSQL\Bonus.ipynb.